Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Abstract

 \section{Abstract}

-A general criterion for evaluating the photocount distributions $Q_{m}$ in the case of few-photon light, which makes it possible to establish whether the solution to the inverse problem of photocount statistics by inverse Bernoulli transform method is stable for $\eta<0.5$, is found.
-As an example of application of the obtained criterion, the critical quantum efficiency $\eta_{cr}$ is found for compound Poisson distribution, below which the solution of the inverse problem of photocount statistics becomes unstable.
-It is also shown that the normalization of $Q_{m}$ is not sufficient to obtain a correct solution using the inverse Bernoulli transform.
+It is shown that the applicability conditions for the inverse Bernoulli transform method for solving the inverse problem of photocount statistics are determined by the fulfillment of the associativity condition for multiplying the matrices included in this transformation.
+A general criterion for evaluating the photocount distributions $Q_{m}$ in the case of few-photon light, which makes it possible to establish whether the solution to the inverse problem of photocount statistics by inverse Bernoulli transform method is applicable for $\eta<0.5$, is found.
+As an example of application of the obtained criterion, the critical quantum efficiency $\eta_{cr}$ is found for compound Poisson distribution, below which the solution of the inverse problem of photocount statistics becomes incorrect.
+Additionally it is shown that the normalization of $Q_{m}$ is not sufficient to obtain a correct solution using the inverse Bernoulli transform.